-Consistent with the findings of this research, 14 weeks of resistance training led to a 8-OHDG significant reduction of [43]. therefore, participating in resistance training, increased strength and muscle hypertrophy, reduced oxidative stress and increased antioxidant enzymes activity [43]; thus, prolonged resistance training does not only seem to result in the deletion of the mitochondrial genome, but also reduces the amount of damage to the DNA of cell.
+Consistent with the findings of this research, 14 weeks of resistance training led to a significant reduction of 8-OHDG [43]. therefore, participating in resistance training, increased strength and muscle hypertrophy, reduced oxidative stress and increased antioxidant enzymes activity [43]; prolonged resistance training does not only seem to result in the deletion of the mitochondrial genome, but also reduces the amount of damage to the DNA of cell.
 Also, contrary to the findings of the present study, 6 weeks of resistance training can increase the levels of GSH irrespective of the severity of resistance training [51].